top of page

 Do goats need vaccines?

-We do give a CDT shot at banding and/or weaning age to each goat, and a booster shot 3 weeks after that.
+A CDT shot at banding and/or weaning age to each goat can be done, and a booster shot 3 weeks after that.
 We do give Coccidia prevention medication at 5 weeks of age, and again at weaning.

 What is deworming & what do I need to do?